nrwl/nx/docs/shared/using-nx/nx-cli.md

 nx run-many --target=test --all # Runs all projects that have a test target, use this sparingly.
 ```

-The [`nx affected` command](/cli/affected) isolates set projects that may have changed in behavior and
+The [`nx affected` command](/cli/affected) isolates the set projects that may have changed in behavior and
 runs a target across them.
 This is more efficient than running all projects every time.

 ```bash